NikolaiRadke/JQ6500-rescue-tool/README.md

 5. After boot process (max.
 1 minute), you can select **1** for **16MBit** or **2** for **32MBit**.
 Wait until the flashing process is finished.
 6. Unplug your device.
 7. Reboot to Windows by pressing CTRL+ALT+DEL.
 Yes, reset.
 Don't forget to boot from harddisk again...
-8. Plug in your device again and enjoy the funny Chinese interace :-) Congrats, your module is usable again.
+8. Plug in your device again and enjoy the funny Chinese interface :-) Congrats, your module is usable again.

 ## Linux